arenekosreal/com.qq.QQ/README.md

 This is a third-party program which allows you load plugins to extend QQ and remove useless features as you need.

-### Freedesktop Runtime

-This may save some space especially when you are not using other gnome applications in flatpak.

 ### Unsafe permissions removed

 Unsafe permissions like accessing `/tmp` of host, or using `--device=all` are removed.